redcode/Z80/documentation/Integration.rst

    Tells :file:`Z80.c` to ``#include "Z80.h"`` instead of ``<Z80.h>``.

-The second group of package-specific options, explained in the :doc:`Installation` section of this document, activates various :ref:`optional features <Introduction:Optional features>` in the source code by predefining the following macros:
+:ref:`The second group of package-specific options <cmake_source_code_options>`, explained in the :doc:`Installation` section of this document, activates various :ref:`optional features <Introduction:Optional features>` in the source code by predefining the following macros:

 .. c:macro:: Z80_WITH_EXECUTE